 All remaining follow-ups will be recorded as 'missed / data cannot be recorded' no further prompts for further information will be given.
 Flagging with cancer and malignancy database will be discontinued.
+All data collected by the study to the point of withdrawal will be retained.

-Participation in Clinical Trials
+8.8 Participation in Clinical Trials